rough-stuff/rough-notation/README.md

 A small JavaScript library to create and animate annotations on a web page.

 Rough Notation uses [RoughJS](https://roughjs.com) to create a hand-drawn look and feel.
 Elements can be annotated in a number of different styles.
-Animation duration and delay can be configured, or just turned off.
+Animation duration can be configured, or just turned off.

 Rough Notation is 3.67kb in size when gzipped.